General Assembly UX Design Course

 I asked interviewees about closet clean-outs, online shopping habits, their best and worst shopping experiences, and where they like to shop.
 I spoke with women from all walks of life to gain more insights.
 A new mother, an influencer, a plus-size shop owner in Singapore, and an everyday plus-size woman.
 Below are my five main takeaways:

-5. Most don’t like using third-party apps because of a lack of time and dislike taking photos of
+Most don’t like using third-party apps because of a lack of time and dislike taking photos of each item.

 Finding the Common Threads